mondoohq/installer/examples/terraform-aws/README.md

 terraform init
 ```

 Now, we are ready to spin up an instance.
-As parameter the terraform configuration requires an ssh key that is configured with the local ssh agent.
+As a parameter, the terraform configuration requires an ssh key that is configured with the local ssh-agent.
 All Terraform provisioners will use it to connect to the instance remotely.

 ```
 $ terraform apply -var 'key_name={your_aws_key_name}' \